English pubs are reopening — they won’t be the same

 Not everyone is reopening.
 The Tollington Arms, a pub near Arsenal’s soccer stadium in north London thinks the government is ignoring expert scientific advice and voiced worries about “contributing to a second wave of this pandemic.”

-The next few weeks will judge the government’s decision but Brown thinks the pubs that responded to their community’s needs during lockdown by showing an entrepreneurial spirit will thrive, or at least survive.
+The next few weeks will judge the government’s decision but Brown thinks the pubs that responded to their community’s needs during lockdown by showing an “entrepreneurial spirit” will thrive, or at least survive.

 “I’ve seen that being reinvented during lockdown by pubs doing things like collecting prescriptions, or doing takeout deliveries.”